gap-system/ReleaseTools/README.md

     cd gh-pages && git push
     ```

-    Note that `release` will also do this for you if you omit the `--no-push`
+    Note that `release-gap-package` will also do this for you if you omit the
-    option; once you are familiar with this tool, and confident everything
+    `--no-push` option; once you are familiar with this tool, and confident
-    worked fine, you may want to always do it that way.
+    everything worked fine, you may want to always do it that way.

 That's it.
 You should now be able to see the new version on